-How can we better support our screen reader using friends as they use the applications we design?
+How can we better support our screen reader using friends as they use the applications we design and develop?
 Here are some great ways to start:

 Autoplaying audio can interfere with how well screen reader users are able to hear their device when accessing a page.
 It can be disorienting, confusing, and ultimately really detrimental to a screen reader's experience.

 Setting language correct within the html attribute is an easy way to make sure screenreader users are able to hear the text on the page with the correct pronunciation rules.

 For example, if you set your page language as French, but the text is in English, a screen reader would read out the English text with French pronunciation rules.